 These are 2 consonants that represent 2 sounds.
 The letter X represents the sounds /k//s/ and the letter Q represents the sounds /k//w/.

-Here is how Consonant Phonemes Parts look in my Science of Reading ENDLESS BUNDLE.
+Here is how Consonant Phonemes Parts look in my Sound Wall.

 Vowel Phonemes in Sound Walls or Vowel Valley